xingfucoder/gulp-es6/README.md

  - We need to use only one `require` expression to get access to the `babel-register` package.
 It allows us to use the `import` expressions replacing all the `require` module imports.

  - We use the `import` expressions in order to import all required modules.
-In our example we need: `gulp` and `gulp-pub` (the new name for the `gulp-jade` package.
+In our example we need: `gulp` and `gulp-pub` (the new name for the `gulp-jade` package).

  - The next step is define your own Tranformer class.
 You may use an abstract class to inherits from that, or use directly one specific CustomTransformer class.
-In our example `Jade2HTMLTransformer` we only uses that specific class.
+In our example `Jade2HTMLTransformer` we only use that specific class.

- - That class is only available when you uses the ES2015 feature through EcmaScript or using TypeScript (a superset of ES2015).
-This class includes some new ES2015 features as:
+ - That class is only available when you uses the ES2015 feature through **EcmaScript** or using **TypeScript** (a superset of ES2015).
+This class includes some new ES2015 features such as:

   - Class constructors with params.
   - Custom methods, in our case the transform method.